skhemissa/Distributed-PKI/README.md

 - Restart the ledger to apply new configuration
 	Run the following command:
 		multichaind distributedPKI -daemon
-	The communication port number between nodes is displayed, otherwise it is available in $HOME/.multichain/distributedPKI/params.dat, value of default-rpc-port
+	Please note the command to run into other nodes of the network, speacially the communication port number, otherwise the communication node number is available in $HOME/.multichain/distributedPKI/params.dat, value of "default-network-port" parameter.

 - create a stream, the container of keys:
 	Run the following command: